 I mention this to underscore the fact that whoever came up with the awful mouthful of "Wilkes-Barre/Scranton Penguins" didn't need to do this.
 Your Scranton fan base will not abandon you if you simply call yourselves the Wilkes-Barre Penguins.
 That way, you won't have a name where it takes longer to say just the location of the team than it takes to say the entire name of some teams (the Durham Bulls come to mind as an example).
 You also wouldn't have the most confusing name in North American sports.
-Is it three different cities -- Wilkes, Barre, and Scranton?
+Is it three different cities — Wilkes, Barre, and Scranton?
 Or is it Wilkes and Barre/Scranton?
 Wilkes-Barre and Scranton?
 And how do you pronounce "Barre" anyway?
-Is it one syllable or two?
-Okay, so that question wouldn't be answered by calling yourself the Wilkes-Barre Penguins.
+Is it pronounced like "bar" or like "berry" or some other way?* Okay, so that last question wouldn't be answered by calling yourself the Wilkes-Barre Penguins.
 Maybe you should just call yourself the Pennsylvania Penguins and be done with it.
 I generally don't recommend naming yourself after the entire state you're in, but this time I'm prepared to make an exception.

-But I should go easy on the team for its location name, even if it is the only one in the history of hockey to require two different punctuation marks.
-(I'd say the only one in the history of sports, but there's also baseball's Scranton/Wilkes-Barre Red Barons, who are to the best of my knowledge the only team in any sport with a five-word name.
-They play in Scranton, by the way.)
-Why should I go easy on them?
+But I should go easy on the team for its location name, even if it is the only one in the history of hockey to require two different punctuation marks.** Why should I go easy on them?
 Because they clearly have bigger problems.

 The logo, for example.

 Think about all the penguins you know of from pop culture.
 There's the villain from Batman.
-There's Opus, from Bloom County (which started out great but lost steam after several years), Outland (which started out great but lost steam after several weeks), and Opus (which has basically sucked since Day One).
+There's Opus, from Bloom County and a few other Berke Breathed comics.
 There's the Linux logo.
 Now, what do all of these penguins have in common?
 None of them are very intimidating, that's what.
-Okay, maybe the Batman villain is a little more threatening in the comic books (I've never read comic books, so I wouldn't know), but most people still think of Burgess Meredith from the cheesy Adam West TV show for that character.
-Not threatening.
+Okay, maybe the Batman villain is a little more threatening in the comic books (I've never read comic books, so I wouldn't know), but the versions I've seen of him haven't been very threatening).
 And if you really want a non-threatening penguin, just look at Pittsburgh's logo.

 So the people of Wilkes-Barre(/Scranton) really had only one choice, which was to make a penguin that didn't look threatening.
 The problem is, they didn't realize that.
 So they took a normal penguin, pumped it up so full of steroids that Barry Bonds looks clean in comparison, and then liposuctioned its legs to the point that his arms are bigger than his legs (even foreshortening doesn't explain the disparity in size here).
 Remember "Weebles", which wobbled but didn't fall down?
 This guy is the exact opposite.
 Then, for good measure, they gave him red eyes, white eyebrows (since when do penguins have eyebrows of any color?), and big, mean-looking red and black gloves.
 As a result, they got a penguin which looks intimidating in every detail except for one, which is that he doesn't actually look intimidating at all.

 Of course, they then looked at this penguin and realized something was wrong.
 What was wrong, of course, was that the penguin looked silly, but they didn't quite figure that part out.
-So they decided to frame him with a red circle and a background made out of a gold circle with parallel lines running across it.
+When they first designed the logo in 2004, they they decided to frame him with a red circle and a background made out of a gold circle with parallel lines running across it.
 I'm not sure what this was intended to look like, but to me it looks like a from-above view of a barbecue grill.
 I could be wrong, but I don't think that's the effect they were after.
-What effect they were after, however, is a mystery.
-They also tried to put "Wiles-Barre/Scranton Penguins" in the circle, but they finished writing "Wilkes-Barre/Scranton" and realized they had run out of room, so they figured they'd just leave it at that.

 NOTE: To penalize the two-city name, I gave the team the "Region" penalty.